DaniGarMata/Networks2/README.md

 WASD or the arrow keys to move

-## Name of the main scene:
+## Name of the main scenes:

-SampleScene
+ServerScene, ClientScene

 ## List of difficulties: